fbraem/kwai-api/README.md

 dep deploy production
 ````

-When the deploy is successful, the deploy_path will contain a `shared` and a
+When deploy is successful, the deploy_path will contain a `shared` and a
 `releases` folder and a symbolic link `current`.
 The symbolic link will point
 to the latest deployed application code.
 The shared folder contains folders
 and files that will be shared between different releases.
 In this folder the